top of page

 The cost of a legal separation is every bit as expensive as a divorce and can vary significantly depending on factors such as the complexity of the case and the need for amicable agreements or extensive legal proceedings, attorney fees, and court filing expenses, making it challenging to provide an exact figure without specific details.
 It costs $230.00 just to file the Petition for Legal Separation in Colorado.
 Contact our family lawyer for separation questions.

 Our experienced team is dedicated to protecting your rights and achieving the best outcomes for you and your loved ones.
-Get a free case review and let us guide you through this challenging process.
-Speak with our legal separation attorney. cheap divorce lawyer near me
+Get a free case review and speak with our legal separation attorney to help guide you through this challenging process.

 Top Related Divorce & Legal Separation Readings...